 In this guide, we are going to show you how to remove “push-fit” pipe connections.

-These kind of fittings connect pipes together by “clawing onto” them and creating a watertight seal.
+These kinds of fittings connect pipes together by “clawing onto” them and creating a watertight seal.

-As a result, you will not be able unscrew “push-fit” fittings.
-In other words, if you attempt to loosen these connections with a wrench, they will continue to rotate until your hands begin to tire.
+As a result, you will not be able to unscrew “push-fit” fittings.
+If you do attempt to loosen these connections with a wrench, they will continue to rotate until your hands get tired.

 Trust me.
 I’ve been there.

-The fact that you cannot unscrew these can be confusing to DIY plumbers.
+The fact that you cannot unscrew these fittings can be confusing to DIY plumbers.

 In the photograph above, you can see an old brass push-fit fitting that connects two copper pipes together.
 You can also see by the marks that someone has attempted to loosen this fitting by using a wrench.